flippynips/emailer-300/README.md

 # Emailer 300

-An abstraction between two different email service providers.
-If one of the services goes down, this service fails over to a different provider without affecting the user experience.
+An abstraction between two different email service providers with a basic web UI.
+If one of the services is not available, this service fails over to a different provider without affecting the user experience.

 #### TODO
 - e2e tests.
 - server unit tests.
 - specific email provider error handling and user feedback.
+- complete minification of client application.
+- add more email providers.

 ## Setup

-The server is a NodeJS application tested for use with NodeJS 10 and upward.

-First, install dependencies
+Testing, developing and building requires dependencies.
+To install dependencies using npm run;
 ``` bash
 npm i
 ```

 ### Server

-The server is built to './bin' and will statically serve the client application from './dist'.
+The server is a NodeJS application tested for use with NodeJS 10 and upward.
+It is built to './bin' and will statically serve built client application files in './dist' as well as respond to client API requests.

 The default server end point is 'localhost:80' and is configurable in
 - ./server/Config.ts for server host address.
 - ./src/Store.ts for server end point.

-If using VSCode/VSCodium, the launch task 'Launch Server' can be used to compile and debug the server.
+If you're using VSCode/VSCodium, the launch task 'Launch Server' can be used to compile and debug the server.
 The server can be manually built with typescript v3 and upward using;
 ``` bash
 tsc --build ./server/tsconfig.json
 ```
-Node can be used to run the server;
+Use Node to run the server in the build directory;
 ``` bash
 node ./bin/server/Main.js
 ```

-The server command line application can be gracefully shut down by typing the entering 'quit'.
+Entering 'quit' into the server command-line application will gracefully shut it down, awaiting any pending requests.

 ### Client